b12-archive/tiny-error/Readme.md

   <br/>
 </a></p>

-I’m no expert with *go*, but I have heard two things:
+I’m no expert with *go*, but I have heard three things:

-* *Go* has no heavy try/catch mechanism.
+* *go* has no heavy try/catch mechanism.
 We all know that try/catch in JS is [slowish](https://jsperf.com/try-catch-performance-overhead) – and you can [do well](http://stackoverflow.com/a/3217308/2816199) without it.

-* *Go* has no heavy stack traces in errors.
-They also bring [overhead](http://jsperf.com/new-error-vs-custom-error-object) in JavaScript.
-And, if you ask me, I definitely prefer a readable error message than a stack trace with umpteen calls to dig through.
+* *go* does have a thing called `panic`.
+You use it when you encounter an error which you absolutely can’t recover from.
+It just crashes the program and displays a readable message to the developer or user.

+* *go* has no [heavy](http://jsperf.com/new-error-vs-custom-error-object) stack traces.
+That’s mental overhead for the user.
+If you ask me, I don’t like stack traces with umpty-ump calls to dig through.
+(If you’ve ever used node streams or RxJS, you know what I mean.) prefer a descriptive overview of what went wrong, why it went wrong, what to do next and a read-up link.

 Since *go* programmers like it so, why not try lightweight errors in JavaScript?